astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/peopleteams/teams.md

 Working in teams is a lifelong skill that I don't think anyone is perfect at.
 But there are many things that can help you get better.
-And, often times, especially in software engineering, we idolize that genius founder (Mark Zuckerberg) who seemingly singlehandedly changes the world.
-But, when it comes down to it, humans are better working together: we can achieve more and do more.
+And, often times, especially in software engineering, we idolize that genius founder (Mark Zuckerberg, Bill Gates, etc.) who seemingly singlehandedly changes the world.
+But, when it comes down to it, humans are better working
+together: we can achieve more and do more.

 ## Know when to step up (and down)